dasmiq/passim/README.md

 version of Scala and passim that you have.)

-The `bin` subdirectory of the passim distribution contains executable shell scripts such `passim`.
+The `bin` subdirectory of the passim distribution contains executable shell scripts such as `passim`.
 We recommend adding this subdirectory to your `PATH`.

 Since passim defaults to the JSON format for input and output, it is convenient to have the